 Low potassium (hypokalemia) has many causes.
 The most common cause is excessive potassium loss in urine due to prescription medications that increase urination.
 Also known as water pills or diuretics, these types of medications are often prescribed for people who have high blood pressure or heart disease.

 Vomiting, diarrhea or both also can result in excessive potassium loss from the digestive tract.
 Occasionally, low potassium is caused by not getting enough potassium in your diet.

 In most cases, low potassium is found by a blood test that is done because of an illness, or because you are taking diuretics.
 It is rare for low potassium to cause isolated symptoms such as muscle cramps if you are feeling well in other respects.

 - Muscle cramps

-Talk to your doctor about what your results mean.
+Talk to your doctor about what your blood test results mean.
 You may need to change a medication that's affecting your potassium level, or you may need to treat another medical condition that's causing your low potassium level.

-- Mount DB.
-Clinical manifestations and treatment of hypokalemia. http://www.uptodate.com/home/index.html.
-Accessed May 25, 2011.
+- Mount DB, et al. Clinical manifestations and treatment of hypokalemia in adults. http://www.uptodate.com/home.
+Accessed April 5, 2017.

 - Potassium, serum.
 Mayo Medical Laboratories. http://www.mayomedicallaboratories.com/test-catalog/Clinical+and+Interpretive/81390.
 Accessed April 28, 2017.